academe/OmniPay-Payone/README.md

 to the merchant site with the user when they are directed back **so long as 3D Secure is not being used**.
-It is important to note that if 3D Secure is used and the end user is redirected to enter their 3D Secure password, then they will be returned to your site's success/failure/cancel URL with *no* data, so the merchant siet must save enough details in the session to pick up the authorisation results sent via the `Notification` back-channel handler.
+It is important to note that if 3D Secure is used and the end user is redirected to enter their 3D Secure password, then they will be returned to your site's success/failure/cancel URL with *no* data, so the merchant site must save enough details in the session to pick up the authorisation results sent via the `Notification` back-channel handler.

 The AJAX mode is set up the same way, but all the details are POSTed via AJAX rather then